Below are the answers to common questions. If you have a question that's not covered here, please contact us.

 If the password tool can't find your email address, it's possible that there was a typo in your email address at registration.
 If so, please contact us with your email address and the name of your sponsoring organization.
 We will correct the password and email you a confirmation when complete.

 Have a problem not addressed here?
 Please contact us with a detailed description of your issue.
-For your security, please contact us using the same email address you use to sign in to Financial Basics for High School and Beyond.
+For your security, please contact us using the same email address you use to sign in to Financial Basics.